Free Salzburg Walking Tour:

 25. Grain Lane (Getreidegasse):

-About Getreidegasse: Getreidegasse is the main shopping street in Salzburg complete with high-end stores like Louis Vuitton, many jewelry stores (schmuck), and even a very fancy McDonald’s which has silverware and outdoor seating.
+About Getreidegasse: Grain Lane, or Getreidegasse (pronounced Ga-try-Da-gah-see), is the main shopping street in Salzburg since Medieval times.
+It is complete with high-end stores like Louis Vuitton, many jewelry stores (schmuck), and even a very fancy McDonald’s which has silverware and outdoor seating.
 You can really see the Medieval roots of this compact pedestrian street by the signage that hangs above each shop.
 In the Middle Ages almost no one could read so instead of having signs with business names on them, the shops would hang an icon for their trade or craft.
 Notice how the signs for the hat maker, locksmith, umbrella shop and many more have kept this signage tradition alive.
-It is really fun to get lost on Getreidegasse for a good hour and even better if you stop by any of the roadside gelato stands for a delicious treat.
+One of the best parts of this free Salzburg walking tour is getting lost among the shops on Getreidegasse for a good hour and it’s even better if you stop by any of the roadside gelato stands for a delicious treat.

 At the beginning of Getreidegasse Street is a very inviting bar known for its schnapps drinks called the Sporer Schnapps Pit Stop (No 39, website).
-Sporer has operated here since 1903 and their staff very English-language friendly.
+Sporer has located in the building since 1905 and their staff very English-language friendly.
 If you like what they have to offer you can even buy an eighth of a liter (achtel) of schnapps to bring with you.
-It’s crazy to think that there have been homes on the site of the Sporer shop going back to Roman times in 174AD.
+It’s crazy to think that there have been homes documented on the site of the Sporer shop going back to Roman times in 174AD with the current house dating to 1407.
 Even if you aren’t shopping make sure to stop into the active Wieber Blacksmith Shop (No 28, Facebook) to get a real life look into the trade as local craftsmen hammer their red-hot creations into an anvil.
 They make everything from custom keys, modern works, and the decorative outdoor signs that adorn the street’s shops.
 There has been a blacksmith here since 1415AD and the current shop is on its 4th generation of owners.

 Sporer Shop Hours: Monday-Friday 9:30am-7pm; Saturday 8:30am-5pm; Closed Sundays.
 Blacksmith Hours: Monday-Friday 7:30am-5:30pm; Closed Saturday & Sundays.